 In 2000, DRUM!
 Magazine listed Layne Redmond as one of the 53 Heavyweight Drummers Who Made A Difference in the ’90s.
 She was the only woman on the list which includes Tony Williams, Roy Haynes, Zakir Hussain, Elvin Jones and Micky Hart.

 She is only one of two women featured in Planet Drum, the book about ethnic drumming by The Grateful Dead drummer Mickey Hart; and was the first woman to have a Signature Series of world percussion instruments with Remo, Inc., one of the world's largest manufacturers of percussion instruments.

 When her breast cancer returned earl 2013, she faced it with fierce courage, deciding to live her life fully until the very last moment.
 Layne Redmond passed over early Monday morning on October 28, 2013.
 We are impoverished by her loss but immensely enriched by her life.

-Below you will find our selection of products by Layne Redmond, competitively priced, and with FREE Shipping to US Retail Customers.
+Below you will find our selection of products by Layne Redmond, competitively priced, and with FREE Shipping to US Customers.